bruunofernandz/bruunofernandz/README.md

 - 🌱 I’m currently studying React js, React Native, Node js, Flutter and UI design (I'm in love).
 - 💬 Ask me about: tech, games, music and user interface design :=)
 -  ⚡ Technologies: React js, Node js, React-Native, Flutter, Sketch, inVision Studio and Figma <3
-- I led the front-end team that project -> http://www.mandatrampo.com.br/.
+- I led the front-end team that project [offline] -> http://www.mandatrampo.com.br/.
 We can launched this project in just 2 months.

-- About mandatrampo: Se você está precisando de recolocação ou divulgar seu pequeno negócio ou serviço, entra no mandatrampo e cadastre-se é fácil e bem rapidinho, ou senão, ajude divulgando esse projeto para quem precisa ou mande um trampo para quem precisa <3.

   "Less is more".